Report: Will Smith Movie 'Emancipation' Will No Longer Film In Georgia Due To New Voting Rights Bill

-LOS ANGELES (CBSLA) — On Monday, actor Will Smith and director Antoine Fuqua announced their movie “Emancipation,” will no longer be filmed in Georgia due to the new voting law that was passed in late March by Governor Brian Kemp.
+LOS ANGELES (CBS Los Angeles) — On Monday, actor Will Smith and director Antoine Fuqua announced their movie “Emancipation,” will no longer be filmed in Georgia due to the new voting law that was passed in late March by Governor Brian Kemp.

-“At this moment in time, the Nation is coming to terms with its history and is attempting to eliminate vestiges of institutional racism to achieve true racial justice,” said Smith and Fuqua in a joint statement Monday.READ MORE: Aquarium Of The Pacific Mourns Loss Of 20-Year-Old Sea Otter Maggie
+“At this moment in time, the Nation is coming to terms with its history and is attempting to eliminate vestiges of institutional racism to achieve true racial justice,” said Smith and Fuqua in a joint statement Monday.READ MORE: City Of LA Opens Vaccinations To Age 16-Plus As Questions Swirl Over J&J Vaccine

 “We cannot in good conscience provide economic support to a government that enacts regressive voting laws that are designed to restrict voter access,” they said.
 “The new Georgia voting laws are reminiscent of voting impediments that were passed at the end of Reconstruction to prevent many Americans from voting.
-Regrettably, we feel compelled to move our film production work from Georgia to another state.”READ MORE: 2 Men, 14-Year-Old Boy Killed In Possible Street Racing Crash Into South LA Building
+Regrettably, we feel compelled to move our film production work from Georgia to another state.”READ MORE: LAUSD Reopens Campuses Tuesday For First Time Since March 2020

 This marks the first time that a movie is halting production in Georgia as a direct protest to the new bill.
 “Emancipation” is a movie about an enslaved man named Whipped Peter who is emancipated during the Civil War and joins the Union Army.
-Since 2008, Georgia has become a popular spot to film TV shows and movies due to the tax incentives the state provides.MORE NEWS: 2 Men Hospitalized After Large Explosion At Valley Glen Home
+Since 2008, Georgia has become a popular spot to film TV shows and movies due to the tax incentives the state provides.MORE NEWS: CDC, FDA Recommend Pausing J&J Vaccine Over Blood Clot Cases

 The new Georgia voting bill includes a number of measures that activists say make it more difficult for Georgians to vote.
 Among its provisions, the bill makes it illegal to provide food and water to voters waiting on line outside of a polling station and requires mandatory proof of identification for absentee voting.
 There is no word yet on where the filming of the movie will be moved to.